burodepeper/language-markdown/ROADMAP.md

 - [x] Make `README.md` more compact, and move secondary info to separate files
 - [x] Add keybinding for `markdown:compile`
-- [ ] Move table grammar to github directory
+- [ ] Move table-grammar to github-directory
 - [ ] Break down spec-status in PASS, SKIP and FAIL counts

 ## Core